brandtabbott/vitepress-plugin-sidebar-generator/README.md

-# VitePress Plugin: Sidebar Generator
+# VitePress Plugin - Sidebar Generator

 This VitePress plugin automatically generates and updates the sidebar for your documentation based on the structure of your Markdown files.